Manbqt/snow_crash/level00/README.md

 level00@SnowCrash:~$ cat /usr/sbin/john
 cdiiddwpgswtgt
 ```

 We have a string who seems be encrypted.
-So we have use an [online tool](https://www.cachesleuth.com/multidecoder/) to try decrypt it.
+So we have use an [online tool](https://www.dcode.fr/identification-chiffrement) to try identify the type of encryption.
 We obtain a lot of strings but one stands out `nottoohardhere`.
+It's a `rot11`.

 ```bash
 level00@SnowCrash:~$ su flag00